DaicongDA/personal-website/content/authors/admin/_index.md

 # - Visitors
 ---

-Daicong DA is a postdoctpral researcher in the department of mechanical engineering at University of Wisconsin-Madison.
+Daicong DA is a postdoctoral researcher in the department of mechanical engineering at University of Wisconsin-Madison.
 He is interested in research work related to computational mechanics, structural optimization design, additive manufacturing and its multidisciplinary applications.